thinlizzy/Caya/HOWTO.md

 myKeyInputHandler.clear();
 ```

-To check if a keycode is alphanumeric:
+To check if a key code is alphanumeric:
 ```JavaScript
 myKeyInputHandler.isAlphanumeric(keyEvent.keycode);
 ```